 The construction of Palazzo Venezia was started by Cardinal Pietro Barbo, nephew of Pope Eugenius IV after 1451 when he became the titular of Basilica di S. Marco; both the cardinal and his uncle were Venetians.

 The southern side of Palazzo Doria Pamphilj was completed in 1743 by Paolo Amelj and it is one of the last additions to Baroque Rome.
 The palace has two other (more imposing) fašades: one next to S. Maria in Via Lata and another one opposite Collegio Romano.
-The Doria Pamphilj did not live on this side of the palace which was structured as flats for rent and this explains why the fašade is so crowded with windows and why there are not as many flying doves and fleurs-de-lys as on the other fašades.
+The Doria Pamphilj did not live on this side of the palace which housed flats for rent.
+This explains why the fašade is so crowded with windows and why there are not as many flying doves (the Pamphilj's heraldic symbol) as on the other fašades.

-A few years ago the palace was rented by Mr. Silvio Berlusconi, Presidente del Consiglio (Prime Minister) of the Italian Republic between 2001 and 2006 and again after 2008.
+In 1995 the Grazioli rented part of the palace to Mr. Silvio Berlusconi, a politician who has been Presidente del Consiglio (Prime Minister) of the Italian Republic between 2001 and 2006 and again between 2008 and 2011.
 Since then newspapers and television stations have carefully avoided using the traditional name of the palace.
-Mr. Berlusconi prefers to live here, rather than in the modest apartment for the Prime Minister inside Palazzo Chigi.
+Mr. Berlusconi preferred to live here, rather than in the modest apartment for the Prime Minister inside Palazzo Chigi.
 Sometimes political meetings are held in this palace; the Italian flag on the balcony is not an indication that the palace houses an institution of the Italian Republic, because public buildings (by law) display also the flag of the European Union.